anonymous-star/DISC-sigmod2021/README.md

 data much more quickly without consuming too many computational resources.

 ## Datasets
-Sample subsets of the public datasets (GeoLife, COVID19, IRIS) are in the [Datasets](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/Datasets) folder.
+Samples of the public datasets (GeoLife, COVID19, IRIS) are in the [Datasets](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/Datasets) folder.
 For the privay issue, We do not upload the DTG dataset.